llmariner/llmariner.github.io/content/en/docs/setup/install/single_cluster_production.md

 ### Optional: Enable TLS

-First follow the [Cert Manager installation document](https://cert-manager.io/Doc/) and install Cert Manager to your K8s cluster if you don\'t have one.
+First follow the [cert-manager installation document](https://cert-manager.io/docs/installation/) and install cert-manager to your K8s cluster if you don't have one.
 Then create a `ClusterIssuer` for your domain.
 Here is an example manifest that uses Let\'s Encrypt.

 ``` yaml
 apiVersion: cert-manager.io/v1